Justus-M/OmniTrade/README.md

 1. Python 3+ (ideally 3.7)
 2. Python package requirements as detailed in the requirements.txt file
-3. One data file for one stock with at least a few years of (at least) 5 minute frequency data, formatted in line with this stock price data for Microsoft ranging from 2007 till 2019 which I am providing as a starter kit https://drive.google.com/open?id=1zO4M-0DAHRDfk2M13fRFkXVdPFVdEhIr. **Save this file under OmniTrade/Data/minute**.
+3. One data file for one stock with at least a few years of at least 5 minute frequency data, formatted in line with this stock price data for Microsoft ranging from 2007 till 2019.
+This file will suffice to meet the data requirement. https://drive.google.com/open?id=1zO4M-0DAHRDfk2M13fRFkXVdPFVdEhIr. **Save this file under OmniTrade/Data/Minute**.

-Once the above requirements are met simply `import omnitrade` and run any of the following:
+Once the above requirements are met, simply `import omnitrade` and run any of the following:
-1. `omnitrade.live_feed()` to launch the live prediction feed (be sure to keep data up to date as described below).
+1. `omnitrade.live_feed()` to launch the live prediction feed (be sure to keep data up to date and save an API key as described below).
 2. `omnitrade.train()` to launch one round of model training
 3. `omnitrade.bayes_optimization()` to launch automated hyperparameter optimization.